birchstagdev/symbolic-compression/README.md

 ## 🗺️ Roadmap

-- [ ] Implement and benchmark decoder
+- [ ] Finalize decoder components (depth layers, visualizer, echoes)
+- [ ] Validate encoder/decoder roundtrip consistency
-- [ ] Export symbolic visual logs for real scenes
+- [ ] Export visual-symbolic logs for scenes
-- [ ] Prototype NPC perceptual integration in *When The Sun Dies*
+- [ ] Integrate NPC perceptual engine in *When The Sun Dies*
-- [ ] Build visual interpreter: symbolic → textual → graphical
+- [ ] Build symbolic rendering layer (textual → graphical reconstruction)

-It’s kinda wild, huh?
-A dude in a shed, high as the clouds, watering basil like it’s a thesis, shaping reality into code while surviving on Mr. Noodles...

-But hey, paradigm shifts rarely bloom in labs.
-They sprout in weird places.
-Like a shed.
+Sometimes, you don’t need a team.
+You just need obsession, some code, and a world worth remembering.

+And maybe a shed.